abusesa/abusehelper/examples/screamer-investigation/README.txt

  * a repr bot, which represents human input as events
  * cymruwhois screaming expert bot
  * passivedns screaming expert bot
+ * combiner bot, which combines the original event and the screaming expert results.
+ * to see which rooms are used, see startup.py

 You may define an investigation channel in startup.py.
 The bots will join there.
 Then you can go to the channel with your chat client and start asking questions, see below: